ryanmccartney/ffmpeg-docker/docs/pages/usage/index.md

 Media can be added into the container at `home/node/app/data/media`.
 This can then be called relative to this directory.

-For example `home/node/app/data/media/test.mp4` can be called using the `filename` parameter in a request body as `test.mp4`.
+For example `home/node/app/data/media/test.mp4` can be called using the `file` parameter in a request body as `test.mp4`.